pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 17}

 ```
+show all 17 lines

+---

 ## Remove message action[​](#remove-message-action)

 ##### Requires Message Persistence

-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the [Admin Portal](https://admin.pubnub.com/) (see [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)).

-Remove a previously added action from a published message.
-The response is empty.
+Removes a previously added action from a published message; response is empty.

 ### Method(s)[​](#methods-1)